FreedomOnTheMove/documentation/aws_high_level_architecture.md

 ## Complete Infrastructure Architecture

-Based on all the information provided, we can now outline the complete architecture of the Freedom on the Move project:

 1. **Web Layer:**
    - Two internet-facing Application Load Balancers (ALBs) handle incoming traffic
    - SSL/TLS termination at the load balancer level